Start an Illinois LLC

 6. Open a business bank account

-It’s important to open a separate bank account for your LLC to keep business and personal assets separate.
+It’s important to open a bank account for your LLC to keep business and personal assets separate.
 If you mix LLC and personal finances, a court could rule that you are “piercing the corporate veil,” and your LLC could lose its limited liability protection.

 Each bank has different requirements for opening a business bank account, so call ahead to see what documents you’ll need.